draperjax/prereq-F15-systems/pset1/README.txt

 NOTES FOR THE GRADER (if any):

 Note about Email: For some reason, my personal email (jishasjacob@gmail.com) was registered in the Grading Server, which then rejected any repo that didn't have a commit from that email address.
-For this reason, I whiched my git config email to match the Grading Server (jishasjacob@gmail.com).
-Please let me know if you have any issues or if this can be re-configured.
+For this reason, I switched my git config email to match the Grading Server (jishasjacob@gmail.com).
+Please let me know if you have any issues with this or if this can be re-configured.

 Thanks!
 Jisha